 - Keep your repairs and inspection appointments or advise us as early as possible if you are not going to be available for them. - Treat our employees as you expect to be treated yourself, by not abusing them face to face or over the phone if things do not go quite the way you expected them to.
-(We will not tolerate abuse of our employees under any circumstances and it may offend you further if we refuse to complete your work because of it). - Take heed of safety advice and instructions given to you by our employees. - Keep young children and animals away from employees and work areas while repairs are taking place and don't allow them to play on or around scaffolding. - Clear access to work areas and remove items that may be in our way, especially delicate or expensive items or equipment. - Remove satellite dishes or aerials that are in the way of access scaffolding (we cannot be held responsible for loss of signal or damage which may occur during repair works). - Keep children and adults off scaffolding around your home (the only people authorised to use that scaffolding will be the Council's employees or sub-contractors). - Park vehicles away from work areas where they will not obstruct access or risk being damaged. - Remove carpets and floor coverings to expose floor areas for inspection and repair.
-The Council cannot be held responsible for damage that may occur while lifting carpets or floor covering to carry out work.
-If you are unable to lift your carpets yourself please inform the Repairs Reporting Centre and they will advise you accordingly. - If an operative suspects the person present is a minor they will refuse to undertake the work unless appropriate ID is provided for age confirmation. - For all internal repairs please ensure an adult is present for the full duration of the repair.
-We will not continue with any repair internally if the house is left unoccupied and you will need to make arrangements for a separate appointment to complete the works. - When arranging an appointment please advise our staff whether anyone within your property has recently tested positive for, is displaying symptoms of or is currently suffering from covid19.
+(We will not tolerate abuse of our employees under any circumstances and it may offend you further if we refuse to complete your work because of it). - Take heed of safety advice and instructions given to you by our employees. - Keep young children and animals away from employees and work areas while repairs are taking place and don't allow them to play on or around scaffolding. - Clear access to work areas and remove items that may be in our way, especially delicate or expensive items or equipment. - Remove satellite dishes or aerials that are in the way of access scaffolding (as we cannot be held responsible for loss of signal or damage which may occur during repair works). - Keep children and adults off scaffolding around your home (the only people authorised to use that scaffolding will be the Council's employees or sub-contractors). - Park vehicles away from work areas where they will not obstruct access or risk being damaged. - Remove carpets and floor coverings to expose floor areas for inspection and repair.
+(The Council cannot be held responsible for damage that may occur while lifting carpets or floor covering to carry out work.
+If you are unable to lift your carpets yourself please inform the Repairs Reporting Centre and they will advise you accordingly). - Avoid leaving your children under the age of 16 home-alone to accept repairs.
+(All our employees are instructed they should use their discretion or refuse to enter a property, if you are not available).